simonmichael/hledger/hledger/Hledger/Cli/Commands/Getprices.md

 You can find a [getprices_](https://github.com/simonmichael/hledger/blob/master/bin/getprices_) script in the hledger repo's bin directory.
+You can install it on PATH, or place a (possibly customised) copy in a `prices/` directory next to your journal file;
+the local copy takes precedence.
 It uses the third party [pricehist](https://github.com/chrisberkhout/pricehist) tool, which you can install with eg `uv tool install pricehist`.
 You might also want to set up price provider API keys in your environment.
 Providers may limit the commodity pairs, history, or number of requests unless you have a paid API key.